-We are so distracted by our mobile devices, TVs, video games, and more that in general we are going to bed later and later.
+We are so distracted by our mobile devices, TVs, video games, and more than in general, and we are going to bed later and later.
 Then when finally do go to bed, we are getting poor quality sleep on top it.
 Double whammy.

-There are studies that show we don't get the same quality of sleep anymore because it's taking longer for our bodies to get into deep REM sleep mode because of the "blue light" from all our electronic screens impairing our pineal gland's ability to produce natural melatonin which gets us into the deep sleep that we need.
+Some studies show we don’t get the same quality of sleep anymore because it’s taking longer for our bodies to get into deep REM sleep mode.
+This is because of the “blue light” from all our electronic screens impairing our pineal gland’s ability to produce natural melatonin, which gets us into the deep sleep that we need.

 When you’re in your REM sleep, the endocrine system goes to work sending all the appropriate signals for your body to produce more T.

 Sleep is the time when your body produces the most amount of testosterone to prepare for the next day.
 This is why you have “morning wood,” or at least you should if you have healthy T levels.